|Export to pdf Export to doc|

 6. Use brooms!
 The Quaffle must be passed around using a broom and sweep the ball into the goal!

-Because neither the book or the movie explain all the rules, students should be given an opportunity to suggest modifications for improvement of the game.
+Because neither the book or the movie explain all the rules, students should be given an opportunity to suggest modifications for improvement to the game.
 Allow time for debriefing during the game or immediately after.